 There is a common but wrong idea that energy efficiency reduces indoor air quality.
 However, it would be more correct to say that air quality suffers due to poor design decisions.
 When an energy efficient building has air quality issues, it is often the result of insufficient ventilation.
 With smart ventilation controls, a building can achieve superior air quality while saving energy.

 Energy efficiency and indoor air quality can both be considered investments.
-While energy efficiency measures reduce electricity and gas bills, a high level of air quality brings health and productivity benefits for occupants.
+While energy efficiency measures reduce electricity and gas bills, a high level of air quality enhances tenant satisfaction as it produces health and productivity benefits for them.

 Foobot’s Smart Air Building technology is the embodiment of a smart control system that improves both energy savings and indoor air quality that runs completely on its own.